Sir Carl Meyer, 1st Baronet

 Sir Carl Ferdinand Meyer, 1st Baronet (23 December 1851 – 18 December 1922) was a British banker and mining magnate.

 Personal life

-Meyer was born in Hamburg, Germany, in a Jewish family, the second son of Siegmund Meyer and Elise Rosa, née Hahn, daughter of Reuben Hahn.
+Meyer was born in the Free and Hanseatic City of Hamburg, in a Jewish family, the second son of Siegmund Meyer and Elise Rosa, née Hahn, daughter of Reuben Hahn.
 He became a naturalised British subject in 1877.
 In 1883 he married Adèle Levis, daughter of Julius Levis of Hampstead by which he had a son Frank Cecil Meyer and a daughter.

 Adèle Levis was the subject of the portrait Mrs. Carl Meyer and her Children, 1896, by John Singer Sargent.

 Career

 Meyer worked at first for the Rothschild family as their chief clerk and negotiator with the De Beers mining group.
 He then went on to work for De Beers and became deputy chairman of the company.
 He was also governor of the National Bank of Egypt, and member of the board of numerous other mining companies.
 He was also a board member of the Hong Kong and Shanghai Bank (HSBC).
 He was given the title of baronet in 1910.